-The building that used to house the mythical Central bookstore (Postigo de San Martín, 8) now houses a temple for video gamers.
-It is OXO, an innovative museum that arrived in Spain for the first time in mid-2023 in Malaga.
-After twelve months of success, it has decided to expand and open a new headquarters to spread the history and legacy of video games in the capital.
+The building that housed the legendary Central bookstore (Postigo de San Martín, 8) now houses a temple for video gamers.
+It is OXO, an innovative museum that came to Spain for the first time in mid-2023 in Malaga.
+After twelve months of success, it has decided to expand and open a new headquarters to spread the history and legacy of video gaming in the capital.

-With its strategic location – a 19th century mansion a few meters from Callao – and its activities, OXO aims to become a meeting point for a large community of gamers nationwide and encourage the creation of new technological projects.
+With its strategic location -a 19th century mansion a few meters from Callao – and its dozens of games, OXO aims to become a meeting point for a large community of gamers nationwide and encourage the creation of new technological projects.

-The gamers’ paradise will have a fixed collection that shows the evolution of digital games in seventy years; temporary exhibitions; educational workshops; meetings with developers and professionals related to the video game industry and even a gift store.
-To differentiate itself from the Andalusian venue, it will include immersive experiences in its program that we will see announced very soon.
+The gamers’ paradise has a fixed collection that shows the evolution of digital games in seventy years.
+It also has temporary exhibitions; a gift store; educational workshops and meetings with developers and professionals related to the gaming industry.

-The founders of OXO are the Ramos brothers, responsible for Kaiju Group: a Malaga-based company specializing in video game development, training and events.
+The founders of OXO are the Ramos brothers, responsible for Kaiju Group: a company from Malaga specialized in development, training and videogame events.
 Many of their initiatives are developed through Gamer Camp and the Escuela Superior de Videojuegos y Arte Digital (EVAD).
 One of Kaiju’s most famous projects is FreakCon: a meeting that celebrates geek culture and geek pride with exhibitions, concerts and cosplay contests.

 What happened to La Central?